mmoomocow/digital-commendations/README.md

   - Example: True

+- CONN_MAX_AGE - The number of seconds a database connection should be kept alive

+  - Example: `60`

 - KAMAR_AUTH_USERNAME - The username that the Kamar API will use to access the site

   - Example: `Kamar`